cchen-sc/Seattle_AirBnB/README.md

 ## Results
-The main findings can be found in this blog.
+The main findings can be found in this blog (https://medium.com/@kola.hu.2021/planning-a-trip-to-seattle-e32c40cc7b08).

 ## Licensing, Authors, Acknowledgements